 Create a quick Jitter patch that manipulates video in a creative way.
 Brainstorm a video sculpture in which a digital video responds to an input of some kind with an emotional output.

 My Concept: As a competitive swimmer, I have always been passionate about the competitive swimming experience, either swimming in a pool under the water or just following the astounding Olympic swimmers on my screen.
 The feeling of being surrounded by bubbles and splashes in a contained body of water while swimming and racing is an unutterable joy for me.
 For this project, I wanted to translate those joyful experiences into a video sculpture installation.

 The Process: At first, I wanted to create a sculpture that reminiscences the pool environment and served as a projection surface, I researched various pool like objects, until a found a styrofoam cooler which I transformed by cutting it, painting it, marking a texture in low relief and added a non-woven backing layer for the projection.

-I assembled all together in a big box positioning the projector underneath at the bottom of the box.
+I assembled it all together in a big box positioning the projector underneath at the bottom of the box.

-For the video, I scattered the internet searching for underwater clips of swim races then I assembled all together using Premier.
+For the video, I scattered the internet searching for underwater clips of swim races then I assembled them all together using Premier.
 I also collected the indistinct noises that occur at the swim meets.

 I decided to incorporate a mini midi controller which allows the user to play the video frames in any order, and to change the brightness, saturation, and edges of the swimmers' video.